 Wood burning stoves have been delivering a sustainable, renewable heating method for a long time – long before the carbon reduction and air quality targets were introduced.
 It’s been estimated that there are over 2 million stove and fireplace installations in the UK, which represents an investment of around £2bn in peoples homes.
 Stoves don’t just provide warmth, they make a genuine contribution to economic growth.

-Wood burning stoves are a sustainable, renewable heating source.
-This has been proven time and again.
-However, there is some misleading information sadly still circulating in the media.
-Here are two to be aware of:
+If the above points were not frustrating enough, there is more misleading information sadly still circulating in the media.
+Here are three to be aware of:

-The latest figures published by Defra show that in fact 1.75 million tonnes of wood fuel is burnt indoors each year.
+Recent figures published by Defra show that in fact 1.75 million tonnes of wood fuel is burnt indoors each year.
 This number is much more closely aligned with the SIA’s own research, which gives a figure of 1.85 million tonnes.
-If Defra’s latest wood fuel volume figures were combined with the correct emission factors, the real percentage of PM2.5 attributable to domestic wood burning would be less than 10%
+If Defra’s latest wood fuel volume figures were combined with the correct emission factors, the real percentage of PM2.5 attributable to domestic wood burning would be less than 10%.

 01/01/22 – The date when the new Ecodesign Regulations for solid-fuel space heating appliances come into force.
 Any appliance manufactured from this date must comply not only with increased appliance efficiency targets (75% minimum) but also provide an 88% improvement on permitted CO2 emissions.
 Furthermore, there are also strict emission limits for particulate matter (PM), organic gaseous compounds (OGC) and nitrogen oxides (NOx).
 As a company, we are pleased to announce all of our stoves have been Ecodesign Ready for a number of years.
 All our stoves are also clearSkies certified, which is a further commitment to producing only the most efficient, cleanest stoves.